chnoblouch/aethervr/README.md

 # AetherVR

 AetherVR allows you to play VR applications on PC without a VR headset.
-A wecam is used to track head and hand movements, which are then translated into virtual headset and controller inputs.
+Only a camera is required to track head and hand movements, which are then translated into virtual headset and controller inputs.
 These inputs are passed to a VR application via the AetherVR OpenXR runtime.

 > [!NOTE]